PTwr/SteamDeckTouchPad/README.md

 TODO
 - click&drag (text selection, icon dragging)
 - customization of speed, sensitivity, long press delay, etc.
+- gestures for scroll

 # Required privileges

 Either `sudo` or some chmoding on `/dev/input` as touchscreen device is root-only by default

 # Limitations

+Not tested in Game Mode.
+Only in Desktop.

 As userland app it won't be detected by lower level stuff.